fderuiter/face_stretcher/README.md

 # Face Stretcher POC

 A lightweight proof of concept for a browser‑based face stretching tool using HTML5 Canvas and Vite.
 It lets you upload a photo and drag parts of the face just like the Mario 64 start screen.
+You can either click the upload area or drag a file onto it.

 ## Features

 - Upload an image and manually stretch regions with a smooth falloff brush.
+- Supports JPEG, PNG and WebP uploads up to 10MB with drag-and-drop convenience.
 - Built with Vite for fast development and optimized production build.

 ## Getting Started